 Still not convinced?
 Then read the reviews below, one from a Gen-Xer and one from a noted Washington Post personal finance columnist:

 “I was reading Asset Allocation For Dummies®on the subway recently and a man leaned over and whispered in my ear, “Well, the current economic drawback has proven that asset allocation doesn’t work anymore.

 “Because of the current downturn and ongoing volatility, proper asset allocation is needed more than ever.
 Many people confuse asset allocation with the stock market and stock picking.
 The fact is, you have to put your money somewhere, and active and knowledgeable asset allocation is the only way to protect yourself.”
 Amy Z. Burchenal, St. Augustine, Florida

 An artist and photographer who manages her family’s finances and reads financial books, Amy was living in Brooklyn, New York, when she read my book.
 After looking at the balance in my retirement account, which sunk more than 5% overnight after Russia’s invasion of Ukraine in February 2022, Amy’s reference to “the current downturn and ongoing volatility” is as timely today as when Asset Allocation published.

 The Washington Post: “The Ins and Outs of Asset Allocation”

-Michelle Singletary, The Washington Post’s personal finance columnist, selected Asset Allocation For Dummies as her book of the month when AAFD published.
-She also hosted my co-author and me for an hour-long webcast, and we answered questions from callers.
+Michelle Singletary, The Washington Post’s personal finance columnist, selected Asset Allocation For Dummies® as her “book of the month” in July 2009.
+She hosted me and Jerry for an hour-long webcast to answer questions from investors.
 Read the review here.